-Adding life to this western Queensland town are a number of other first-class attractions, namely the Qantas Founders Museum (with its own decommissioned Boeing 747 Jet as its centrepiece), the School of Distance Education (one of the largest classrooms in the world), the Longreach Pastoral College (do a guided tour), the Longreach Power House Museum (with a potpourri of parochialism) and the Longreach Arts and Cultural Centre (in the old Ambulance Station, where locals display their arts and crafts).
+Adding life to this western Queensland town are a number of other first-class attractions, namely the Qantas Founders Museum (with its own decommissioned Boeing 747 Jet as its centrepiece), the School of Distance Education (one of the largest classrooms in the world), the Longreach Pastoral College, the Longreach Power House Museum (with a potpourri of parochialism) and the Longreach Arts and Cultural Centre (in the old Ambulance Station, where locals display their arts and crafts).

 What's all this fuss about Qantas in an outback town?
 Put simply, this is where the international airline grew up.
 Conceived in Cloncurry, born in Winton and grew up in Longreach.

 There are regular cruises on the Thomson River and tour operators offer a range of touring experiences,- some to 'dinky-di' working cattle and sheep properties.

 Then, you're ready to take on another stretch of the Matilda Highway, 179 kilometres to Winton.

 It's virtually impossible to arrive in Winton and not be humming, or singing 'Once a Jolly Swagman et al', as after all, it is our national song and it was here at the original North Gregory Hotel where Banjo Paterson first publicly performed Waltzing Matilda.

 Not only is Banjo's song the best known piece of Australiana on the world stage but it also gave rise to the world's only centre dedicated to a song.
 The Waltzing Matilda Centre gives plenty of reasons to puff up the chest with a degree of pride.